 Le pain d'épices, or pain d'épice, is a classic French gingerbread ('spice bread') in English, mainly made of honey.
 Loaves or slabs of them are sold particularly at Christmas markets around France for the festive season.
 Ideally made in advance, it tastes best a few days' later thanks to the honey.

 When this loaf was in the oven, in the space of only 20 minutes the smell was so beautiful around the house.
 That's what I call a giant French gingerbread house without the effort!
-The girls had no idea I was baking this; they thought by the fragrance wafting from the kitchen was my sticky toffee pudding with apple.
+The girls had no idea I was baking this; they first thought by the fragrance wafting from the kitchen was my sticky toffee pudding with apple.
 Aha!
 Playing tricks on ze nose.

 Holiday Recipes Best Made in Advance